lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :class: info

     Two different thermostats are used for SiO and for H2O, respectively.
-Using separate thermostat is usually better when the system contains two separate species, such as one solid and one liquid.
-It is particularly important to use two thermostats here, because the number of water molecules will fluctuate with time.
+Using separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
+It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.

 ..  container:: justify

     The *compute_modify* 'dynamic yes' for water is used to specify that the number of molecules is not constant.

+..  container:: justify

-    Finally, let us use the fix gcmc and perform the grand canonical Monte Carlo steps:
+    Finally, let us use the *fix gcmc* and perform the grand canonical Monte Carlo steps.
+Add the following lines into *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Addingwater/input.lammps*

     variable tfac equal 5.0/3.0
     variable xlo equal xlo+0.1